-- 1. On the spreadsheet toolbar, click Commands and Options , and then click the Workbook tab. - 2.
-Under Worksheets, in the Sheet name list, click the name of the sheet you want to change. - 3.
-Type the new name in the Sheet name box. - 4.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+On the toolbar, click Commands and Options , and then click the Workbook tab. - 3.
+Under Worksheets, in the Sheet name list, click the name of the sheet you want to change. - 4.
+Type the new name in the Sheet name box. - 5.
 Press ENTER.